UNITED STATES

 The accompanying unaudited consolidated financial statements include the accounts of Sanara MedTech Inc. and its wholly owned and majority-owned subsidiaries, as well as other entities in which the Company has a controlling financial interest.
 All significant intercompany profits, losses, transactions and balances have been eliminated in consolidation.
 Certain prior year amounts have been reclassified to conform to the current year presentation.

 The accompanying unaudited consolidated financial statements have been prepared in accordance with generally accepted accounting principles for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all the information and footnotes required by U.S. generally accepted accounting principles for complete financial statements.
-In the opinion of management of the Company, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
+In the opinion of management of the Company, all adjustments (consisting of normal accruals) considered necessary for a fair presentation have been included.
 Operating results for interim periods are not necessarily indicative of the results that may be expected for the full year period.
-These financial statements and notes should be read in conjunction with the financial statements for each of the two years ended December 31, 2022 and 2021, which are included in the Company’s most recent Annual Report on Form 10-K.
+These financial statements and notes should be read in conjunction with the financial statements for each of the two years ended December 31, 2023 and 2022, which are included in the Company’s most recent Annual Report on Form 10-K.

 Use of Estimates